A Path Integral Realization of Joint $J\bar T$, $T\bar J$ and $T\bar T$ Flows: Conventions

 Working in complex coordinates, it is worth keeping track of the different factors arising from this change of coordinates.
-On the one hand, as the integral over the base space manifol has been already done in \eqref{torusfinal}, the Levi-Civita tensor that appears is no longer a density , thus taking the following form \be \epsilon^{z\bar z} = -\epsilon^{\bar z z}= -2i\,. \ee Furthermore, the torus lenghts and holonomies are
+On the one hand, as the integral over the base space manifold has been already done in \eqref{torusfinal}, the Levi-Civita tensor that appears is no longer a density , thus taking the following form \be \epsilon^{z\bar z} = -\epsilon^{\bar z z}= -2i\,. \ee Furthermore, the torus lengths and holonomies are

 and similarly for $\bar L$ and $\tilde h$.
 So the integration measure becomes \be d^2 \bar L d^2h d^2\tilde h = 2^3 d\bar L_z d\bar L_{\bar z}dh_z dh_{\bar z}d\tilde h_z d\tilde h_{\bar z}\,. \ee Finally, we make the following choice for tangent space indices \be n_a L^a_\mu = \frac{i}{\sqrt{2}} L^1_\mu \quad , \quad \tilde{n}_a L^a = \frac{i}{\sqrt{2}} L^2_\mu \,. \ee This is a choice of tangent space orientation; the tangent space metric is whatever it needs to be for these two vectors to be light-like.